The Definitive Guide to iOS/iPadOS emulation

 Optional Nintendo DS BIOS

 Delta uses the MelonDS core, which uses, by default, reversed-engineered open-BIOS and does not require Nintendo DS BIOS to function.
 However, there may be extreme edge cases where this might cause minor issues (likely saving games).
-You can provide your own BIOS files by transferring the 3 required files to your iPhone.
+You can provide your own BIOS files by transferring the three required files to your iPhone.
 In Settings, locate Core Settings and tap the Nintendo DS.
 You'll need to provide a bios7.bin

 , a bios9.bin